Road Trip – Day 2/Morning: Faraway Ranch In Chiricahua National Monument

 They took a break from bicycling for a few weeks to volunteer as guides of the Faraway Ranch.

 They gave an interesting and informative tour.
-You can follow their adventures on their blog.

 When we completed our tour of the Ranch, we headed up the 6-mile paved road past the Visitor Center to the Wonderland of Rocks.